The Art Of Staying Unbothered: 3 Ways To Deal With People Who Push Every Single Button

 Once she made this discovery, she began to accept and empathize more with her child, rather than trying to get him to behave according to what made her comfortable.
 She also made an effort to point out the many wonderful qualities of her child every day.
 The child’s relationship with his teacher improved because the boy’s anxiety lessened.

-Heather Hans, LCSW, MBA is a Public Speaker, Psychotherapist, Intuitive Coach, Law of Attraction Practitioner, Holistic Healer, and author of The Heart of Self-Love.
-To inquire about booking Heather to speak at your event, visit her website.
+Heather Hans, LCSW, MBA, is a Public Speaker, Licensed Psychotherapist, Intuitive Coach, Holistic Healer, and author of The Heart of Self-Love.
+Dr. Hans has appeared on multiple news stations and has been featured in Forbes, Fast Company, and PopSugar.